victor-develop/koa-toy-race-request/example-activate-subscription/presentation.md

  - process one by one
     - FIFO queue: process write requests at linear order -> save the result
     - Events sourcing: save write requests at linear order -> process and calculate the result
+---

+# Q&A

+Can I modify events after creation?

+> No

+- Source of truth
+- Foundation of the whole system
+- Src of truth wrong? rebuild the whole system (rewrite all the events)
+- Question arise during refactor